 In 2017 DOH and CCEH reached out again to the Clallam MRC asking if the members would be interested in monitoring the public beach at Pillar Point 35 miles west of Port Angeles.
 In 2012 the public beach at Pillar Point had been downgraded from “approved” to “conditionally approved” because of poor water quality stemming from bacterial pollution.
 “Conditionally approved” meant that the beach was closed to shellfish harvest during high risk parts of the year as bacterial pollution can cause illness from contact with the water or from eating shellfish.

-The monitoring would include collecting shellfish for biotoxin analysis and assisting with shoreline surveillance – observing and recording the sanitary conditions of the beach on a regular basis.
+The monitoring includes collecting shellfish for biotoxin analysis and assisting with shoreline surveillance – observing and recording the sanitary conditions of the beach on a regular basis.
 The shoreline surveillance efforts contributed to reopening 27 acres of commercial shellfish harvest area near Pillar Point Park in December 2017.
-For more information see CCEH 2017 site summary report.

 In February 2018 during a meeting DOH and CCEH asked if the Clallam MRC would be interested in continuing the shellfish biotoxin monitoring at Pillar Point.
 At the meeting DOH and CCEH stressed the importance of monitoring Pillar Point for biotoxin to keep a large section of beaches along the Strait open for shellfish harvesting.
 Because of the distance to Pillar Point DOH and CCEH do not have the staffing to cover the location.
 Clallam MRC agreed to perform the annual shellfish biotoxin monitoring between April and October.

-The monitoring efforts consisted of shellfish sampling for biotoxin every two weeks and monitoring the sanitary conditions of the beach and other beach characteristics.
-Shellfish identification key.
+The monitoring efforts consist of shellfish sampling for biotoxin every two weeks and monitoring the sanitary conditions of the beach and other beach characteristics.